 - Fill top part of the form as needed (be sure to choose the correct major if the student has more than one)

 - In the Special Changes Requiring Additional Approvals Section, click on the appropriate “Selected” box for the

 - Provide any additional notes from the advisor

 - Attach the documentation provided by the student to the request

 - Click the submit button to begin the routing process (to college office, then provost office).

 STEP 3 – NOTIFICATIONS: The form and all attached documents will be routed both to the college office and then the provost office for review and approval/denial.
-Advisers will receive a notification in their Access Plus, Kuali In Basket letting them know what action has been taken.
+Advisors will receive a notification in their Access Plus, Kuali In Basket letting them know what action has been taken.